HearthSim/Firestarter/README.md

 - Open the downloaded repository within your command prompt;
 - Execute the command `cargo test`, all framework components will be built and tests are ran.
     All tests should pass!
+- Change work directory into the Firestarter library crate with the command `cd ./firestarter`;
-- Execute the command `cargo build --release --bin vanilla-server`, this will build a server executable in release mode.
+- Execute the command `cargo build --release --bin vanilla-server --features="bin"`, this will build a server executable in release mode.
-    The executable can be found within the folder `target/release/`.
+    The executable can be found within the folder `target/release/` from the repository root.

 ## Run

-### Environment data

-[ ] Setup environment data retrieval
-[ ] Setup .env file
-[ ] Explain ENV file+keys in README

-Altough the project will use defaults for missing environment data, it's recommended that you create a file specifically for your system.

 Running the framework can happen in two ways.

-- In-tree, using `cargo run --release --bin vanilla-server`;
+- In-tree, using `cd ./firestarter && cargo run --release --bin vanilla-server --features="bin"`;
 - Distributed, having downloaded an archive containing the executable and runtime dependancies.
 Run the executable, preferrably from a command prompt.

+There are optional features which can be enabled based on preference or context.
+These features are by default opt-in and can be enabled by augmenting the value of the `--features` flag; e.g. `--features="bin extended-logging debug-log-everything"`.

+### Environment data

+In-tree Firestarter binaries are compiled with the 'dotenv' crate, which loads configuration values from a special environment file.
+It looks for a file exactly named `.env` located somewhere within the current executing directory or one of its parent directies.
+You can look at the file `.env-example` at the root of this repository for more explanation about its syntax and configurable values.

+- `SERVER_ADDRESS`
+  This declares to which address and port the server should bind.

+- `LOG_FILEPATH`
+  This declares the path where a logfile will be created and updates while the server is running.

+Altough the project will use defaults for missing environment data, it's recommended that you create a file specifically for your system.

 # Contributing

+> It's recommended to use `cargo test` and `cd ./firestarter && cargo run --bin vanilla-server --features="bin debug-log-everything"`
+> to test our your changes.

 ## Guidelines